Documenting the American South Logo

 Anne Queen, April 30, 1976.
 Interview G-0049-1.

 From Factory Floor to Yale: A Life Dedicated to Social Justice: Anne Queen spent ten years working for the Champion Paper and Fibre Company in North Carolina before continuing her education at Berea College and Yale Divinity School during the 1940s.
-In this interview, she describes her life as a worker; her advocacy of social justice causes; her experiences in higher education; and her work at University of Georgia, with the Friends Service Committee, and the YWCA-YMCA at University of North Carolina.
+In this interview, she describes her life as a worker, her advocacy of social justice causes, her experiences in higher education, and her work at University of Georgia, with the Friends Service Committee, and the YWCA-YMCA at University of North Carolina.

-Interviewee: Anne Queen Interviewer: Joseph Herzenberg
+Interviewee: Anne Queen Interviewer: Joseph A. Herzenberg

 Duration: 02:37:40 Annotated Excerpts: Listen to and read all 9 excerpts.